 The Steam Deck is available in three configurations, with the most expensive offering half a terabyte of SSD storage.
 That’s fine, but it’s not enough for the most expansive of game libraries.
-If you want to install a much greater number of games on your Steam Deck so they’re ready to play at a moment’s notice, the easiest way to expand it is through a microSD card, like this 512GB model from Sandisk.
+If you want to install a much greater number of games on your Steam Deck so they’re ready to play at a moment’s notice, the easiest way to expand it is through an A2 rated microSD card, like this 512GB model from Samsung.

 You can get cards as small as 64GB, but this 512GB model is cost-effective and gives you enough space for a much greater number of games.
 Although this is a relatively fast UHS1 microSD card, it still won’t operate as fast as the internal NVMe SSD inside your Steam Deck, so be sure to move games across to the internal storage if you want the fastest game load times.
 But if you don’t mind sacrificing a few seconds on loading screens, you can play straight from the SD card too.

 The Steam Deck performs much better with A2 rated microSD cards; Application Performance Class 2 (A2) ensures SD memory card delivers much higher performance over A1 by using functions such as Command Queuing and Cache, and provides efficient flash memory management options for hardware it is used with.